- Can I put my Cardimom in the washer and dryer?

 The front panel is extra wide to allow you to not only nurse if you are nursing but also to wear it as a shrug cardigan.
 As such, it requires two knitting machines to make it so it has to be made in two pieces and then joined.
 The jersey knit does not have a seam because it is cut from yardage.
 It helps to have the seam though because many people put it on backwards.
 It's lovingly referred to as the linea negra.

-The Cardimom neckline has evolved from a curved neck hole to a boatneck hole.
+The Cardimom neckline has evolved from a curved neck hole which was more open in the back to a boatneck hole which is like a slit so can be closed up completely.
 When you wear it in Cardigan mode, if you ensure that the shoulder seams are right on the top of your shoulder, then when you flip the fabric behind your head, you should not have a problem with the neck hole showing as the excess material should cover it up.
 If you find that the neckhole is way down your back, then your sleeves are rotated backwards a great deal and you may want to rotate them forward so that you don't have that problem.
 However, if you are going to use the sweater for active use or for babywearing, then you can intentionally wear the hole further down your back to allow you to babywear on the back or to give you some ventilation if you are exercising or need some air to circulate around your back.
 It looks especially cute with yoga tops and many women just let the neck hole stay open.
 Please keep that in mind when deciding to purchase.
+It also will stretch out between washes and that will also lend to it opening up.
 Also, if you are buying a size that is more snug for you, you may find that the neck hole doesn't conceal as easily because much of the shrug material is covering your sides and your chest.
 This is also something to keep in mind when selecting your optimal size.
 Some moms like to hack this garment with a little hook or button to close the neckhole and others sew it up if they don't want to wear it as a poncho.
 Because we love wearing it both ways and the ease of flipping between both, we choose to leave it and like having that option to wear open back.
+With so many 'cold shoulder' and 'cold back' styles especially with the unusual open cuts of yoga wear, customers embrace this design rather than fight with it.
+One of the first things I learned in design school was KISS - keep it simple stupid.
+There were some opportunities to hack a way around the neck opening but it took away the simplicity of the design

 - How do I select my size?